Xopher00/Project_Lambert/research/bibliography.md

 ### Category theory
 An understanding of category theory is needed to explain why a fuzzy logic based AI can work similarly to one based in linear algebra.

+- Tarski, A. (1955).
+A lattice-theoretical fixpoint theorem and its applications.
+Pacific Journal of Mathematics, 5(2), 285–309.
 - Lawvere, F. W. (1973).
 Metric spaces, generalized logic, and closed categories. *Rendiconti del Seminario Matematico e Fisico di Milano*, XLIII, 135–166.
 DOI: 10.1007/BF02924844.
 Republished as: *Reprints in Theory and Applications of Categories*, No. 1 (2002), pp. 1–37.
 Free PDF: http://www.tac.mta.ca/tac/reprints/articles/1/tr1abs.html
 - Kelly, G. M. (1982).
 Basic concepts of enriched category theory.
 Cambridge University Press, Lecture Notes in Mathematics 64.
 Republished as: *Reprints in Theory and Applications of Categories*, No. 10 (2005).
 Free PDF: http://www.tac.mta.ca/tac/reprints/articles/10/tr10abs.html
 - Riehl, E. (2016). *Category theory in context*.
 Dover Publications.
 (Aurora: Dover Modern Math Originals series.)
 ISBN-13: 978-0-486-80903-8.
 272 pp.